-In 1987, it was decided to unify the Nahal Parachute Battalion with the 950th Battalion, which was made up of the veteran soldiers of the Nahal Brigade, which led to the creation of the ‘Bazelet’ Battalion, as we know it today.
-The Nahal and continuity battalion Bazelet, have never stopped since 1948 to work for social solidarity and collaborative life!
+In 1987 it was decided to unify the Nahal Parachute Battalion with the 950th Battalion which was made up of veteran soldiers of the Nahal Brigade, which led to the creation of the “Bazelet” Battalion as we know it today.

-Batselet in continuity with the Nahal is indeed a unique battalion because it is composed in part of members of “gar’in”.
-A “gar’in” (Hebrew: גרעין, kernel litter) is a group of young people who follow a specific program that begins even before they join the army.
-The members of “gar’in” perform a year of pre-service that can be described as “civil service”, during which they volunteer to provide assistance in disadvantaged neighborhoods, in towns and cities. development, in kibbutzim and in population centers where children and adolescents live who need special education and attention.
+Bazelet, a continuation of the Nahal, is indeed a unique battalion as it is partly made up of “gar’in” members.
+A “garin” (Hebrew: גרעין, lit. core) is a group of young people who follow a specific program that begins even before their integration into the military.
+The members of “gar’in” carry out a year of pre-service which can be described as “civil service”, in which they volunteer to provide aid in disadvantaged neighborhoods, in cities in development, in kibbutzim and in population centers where live children and adolescents who require special education and attention.

-The members of the “Gar’in” later incorporate the Battalion ‘Bazelet’ where they serve for a year and a half as combatant soldiers.
+Later, the “gar’in” members joined the “Bazelet” Battalion where they served for a year and a half as combat soldiers.
 They then continue their service for an additional year of volunteering in the social field (in Hebrew, this year is called ‘Perek Messima’, פרק משימה).
 At the end of this year, they return to the army for 6 months during which they carry out routine operations.
-This battalion is one of those which brings together the widest range of the Israeli population (new immigrants, young kibbutzim and moshavim, young people from big cities, etc.)
+This battalion is one of those which brings together the widest range of the Israeli population (new immigrants, young people from kibbutzim and moshavim, young people from big cities, etc.)